Subjects taught in 2022 will be in one of three delivery modes: Dual-Delivery, Online or On Campus.

 Can law help our food systems deliver safe, healthy, sustainable, fair, affordable food?
 This subject examines how law impacts on food systems and whether it can help resolve tricky issues concerning land and agriculture, production and processing and marketing and consumption.

 Students will learn about the range of different laws and regulations in Australia and around the world that impact on food systems through analysis of how law and regulation addresses conflicts and problems that arise in the food system.

 The subject will use a case study approach.
 Each week we will use a different case study of a food system issue to examine how the law applies to that problem and evaluate how well the law addresses multiple competing values and perspectives in relation to food and law.
 Some examples of questions we might address are included below.

-- Can law help us work out when it is safe to use new food technologies such as genetically modified organisms and vegan “meat” and “dairy” products?
+- Can law help us work out when it is safe, healthy and more sustainable to use new food technologies such as genetically modified organisms and vegan “meat” and “dairy” products?